 “I didn’t stop.”
-I shot baskets at the park in the elephant ranch near Sukhumvit at dusk,
+I shot baskets in the park by the elephant ranch near Sukhumvit at dusk,

 “Yes, you stop.”
 Mam was less than half my age.
 Her belly was swollen with our son.

 “No one plays basketball here.”
-Thais were mad about Man United.
+Thais were mad about soccer and Man United.

-The Detroit Piston was legendary, but the name meant nothing to Mam.
+The Detroit Piston was a legendary enforcer, but his name meant nothing to Mam.